 This definition of message-level rules is not applicable to customers using the Campaigns & Templates version of Interaction Studio.

 There are four types of messages you can create in Evergage Classic.

 - Pop-up, which, as the name implies, pop-up on a visitor’s screen

 - Infobar, which appear in the header or footer of the page

 - Callout, which draws attention to a particular area or feature on the page

 - Inline, which seamlessly adds content or messages within the existing structure of the page.

-- In addition, you can make page changes to your site directly within an Evergage campaign.
+- In addition, you can make page changes to your site directly within an Interaction Studio campaign.